Things to Do Outside this Summer

 Get to the Green

 Dust off your clubs and discover the many pristine golf course in and around Edmonton.
-We've gathered some of our favourite public and semi-private places to perfect that swing - just click here!
+We've gathered some of our favourite public and semi-private places to perfect that swing!
 The sun is shining, the birds are chirping, and you're ready to nail that hole-in-one.
 The best afternoon ever awaits!

-Rather take your picnic plans into your own hands?
-Pick-up snacks from Edmonton's incredible restaurants, and fill your basket to the brim.
-Then lay out your blanket at one of our favourite picnic spots!
+Pick up snacks from Edmonton's incredible restaurants and fill your basket to the brim.
+Then layout your blanket at one of our favourite picnic spots!
 Or step-up your picnic game with the help of YEG Picnic or True North Picnic.
 These local companies will plan and set up the ultimate luxury experience, perfect for special occasions.

 River Valley Floats

 Cool off and see Edmonton from the North Saskatchewan River!
 Raft rentals from River Valley Adventure Co. come with everything you need for a day out on the water including an inflatable raft, oars, a pump, bailer, personal floatation devices and a repair kit.
 Paddle your way along the river with Haskin Canoe's Voyageur Canoe Tours, a one-of-a-kind opportunity to transport through Edmonton's backyard.
 Edmonton Canoe also offers canoe or kayak experiences, plus paddleboards!
 RiverWatch's Summer EcoFloats offer guided urban river floats down the North Saskatchewan River while taking in stunning scenery and learning about the river's history, culture, and biodiversity.